tughi/recode/Thoughts.md

         _6: i32
     }

 Arrays are value types but are passed by reference for performance reasons.
-A function can modify an array only if it was explicitly passed as a pointer to the array.
+A procedure can modify an array only if it was explicitly passed as a pointer to the array.

-    func change(a1: [42]Data, a2: @[42]Data) {
+    proc change(a1: [42]Data, a2: @[42]Data) {
         a1[0].value = 13        \ raises a compiler error
         a2[0].value = 42        \ this is the way
     }